Where to find the “big five” in South Africa

 Here other Tour Operator from Phalaborwa (central and north part):

 Entrance fee and opening hours: the entrance fee until 31.10.2019 (foreign visitors) is 372 Rand per day (about 25 US dollars).
-You can get information about the Gates opening time clicking here.
+You can get information about the Gates opening time by clicking here.